TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/024 View Todos Filtering.md

 The query string must always start with a "?", and each query is separated with "&".

 This is achieved by all the ternary expressions, e.g. `query += string.IsNullOrEmpty(query) ? "?" : "&";`.
 The `query` variable is expanded upon for each if-statement.\
-If it is empty, it means we are about to append the first query parameter, and the string must start with "?".
+If `query` is empty, it means we are about to append the first query parameter, and the string must start with "?".
 If the `query` is _not_ empty, we are about to append another query parameter, and so we must insert "&" to separate the existing with the new parameter.

 The result of this method, the finished query string, is returned, and appended to "/todos", so that they can be passed to the endpoint handling GET requests of "/todos".